 Next up, Hilary.
 No zombies in this photo.
 Nope.
 Just

 Jasmine Hilary.
 Hilary used to dance with me when I lived in Fredericton.
-I did not like Fredericton.
-But I liked Hilary a whole lot.
-I love the look on her face, and the crossed arms.
-She’s all: yah, I’ll pose for your picture.
-But know that I understand irony.
-And I am mocking you.
+I did particularly enjoy living in Fredericton, but I liked Hilary a whole lot.
+I love the look on her face and those crossed arms.
+She’s all: I’ll pose for your picture, but know that I understand irony.
 Hilary told me that she was in love with this costume because it made her look like Jasmine from Aladdin.
 I know I’m stating the obvious here, but balloon pants?
-Who wouldn’t love ‘em?
+Who wouldn’t love ’em?
 Also, this costume comes with ankle bells.
 Enough said.

 Tammie is the one on the lower left.
 This was her jazz/ballet combo outfit from 1982.
 People, ballet and jazz should not be combined into one class.
 EVER.
-That being said, there’s a lot happening in this shot, what with the feathers, the fans, and the teeny-tiny flower archway.
+That said, there’s a lot of glorious happening in this shot what with the feathers, the fans, and the teeny-tiny flower archway.
 At the end of Tammie’s email she said that her mother strung all the beads on the flapper necklaces you see up there.
 And then I was all: wait… what?
 They’re flappers?

 Next up, Shannon.
 You probably remember Shannon’s cake from Bake My Cake 2012.
-Because her cake freaked people’s freak.
 And you probably read her blog (A Periodic Table).
 This is a photo of Shannon and her sister, Ashley.
 Shannon is the taller of the two.
-Ashley is rockin’ a dance throw-down look.
+Ashley is rockin’ a throw-down look.
 As in: she’s gunna throw down some moves.
 Hard.
 I believe Shannon is rockin’ the same look that 2.0 gets when he sees me getting ready to do an epic hitch kick in the kitchen.
-It’s a combination of awe and fear.
+(It’s a combination of awe and fear.)
 Shannon was quick to point out that there are no photos of her actually dancing in her collection.
 Just a few like this, in which she is READY to dance.
 In skirted swimwear.
 Word.